MRose90/Newton-Flix/README.md

 5. Now that the application is running, navigate to http://localhost:9003.
 If your computer has no internet connection, the search button will not appear due to the inability to load some javascript files from the internet.

 ## Running The Tests
 Navigate via command line to the root folder.
 Run `npm test`.
-If the server is not running, manye tests will fail, but they will still execute.
+If the server is not running, many tests will fail, but they will still execute.

 Note: If the tests fail to run due to mocha not being installed, run `npm install` or `npm install mocha`.
 ## Future Development